Principal career structure area and secondary schools

 Have more questions?

 Please consult the FAQs on principal career structure.
 These are based on questions Regional Advisers Employment (HR) have been receiving.
-If you can't find the answer there, the Employment Adviser can be contacted on 0800 782 435 (option 2) or via email email@example.com.
+If you can't find the answer there, an Employment Adviser can be contacted on 0800 782 435 (option 2) or email email@example.com.